Psychological Injury & Emotional Distress Lawyers QLD, VIC & NSW

 Emotional distress that has been medically documented is a powerful tool in your claim.
 A journal or diary may help but it’s best to just ask us and we’ll help clarify in your case.

-It is also recommended that you keep a journal documenting what you’re feeling in light of the accident and the injury, and the ways in which your life has been affected.
+Whether it’s o your phone, a notepad or ina diary, it’s recommended that you keep a journal documenting what you’re feeling in light of the accident and the injury, and the ways in which your life has been affected.

 Having more evidence about your emotional distress gives you a stronger claim and higher chances of your recovery.